The inside scoop on how we increased sales on eBay by optimizing our listings

 A percentage based on the number of sales divided by the number of clicks for a listing.
 For example, if 100 people click on your listing in search results and 1 person purchases an item, your sell through rate is 1%.
 (Example: 1 sale per 100 clicks = 1% sell through rate).

 Why is conversion rate the most important factor when determining a listing’s rank in eBay search results?
 The answer is simple – bottom line profit. eBay makes money when there is a sale.
-As such, it is in eBay’s best interest to place the most relevant, highest converting items at the top of search results.
+As such, it is in eBay’s best interest to place the most relevant, highest converting items at the top of the search results.

 Things to consider about your conversion rate (and of course your competitor’s conversion rate):